 “He thinks it’s the Walmart that’s the farthest away,” I said to the young officer.

 “I’m sorry, officer.
-I mean it’s the Walmart that’s on Highway 50.”
+I mean it’s the Walmart up on Highway 50.”

 “That one is the farthest away,” he said.

-He spoke into the walkie for a few moments and turned to face us as if he’d be sticking around.
+He spoke into the walkie for a few moments and turned to face us as if we’d be sticking around.

 “Well come on,” I shouted.
 “Let’s get up there.
 Your husband could get blown to bits, Pam.”

-As my car shot away from the curb, the young officer’s car fell in behind me.
+As I shot away from the curb, the young officer’s car fell in behind me.
 Grady’s jeep came careening around the corner and we made desperate eye contact as our cars passed.

-Once we got to the Walmart, we saw emergency vehicles parked out front.
+When we got to the Walmart, emergency vehicles were parked out front.
 Irate shoppers milled about, talking and gesturing.

 “Wanna identify your husband?” an officer asked Pam.